Top

 A Defense Strategy Built Around Your Life

-Criminal Cases Here & The Impact On Your Life
+Criminal Cases Here And The Impact On Your Life

-Criminal cases here move through specific courts and offices, and it helps to have a criminal lawyer Seattle residents trust who understands how those systems work.
-Depending on the charge and where the alleged offense occurred, your case may be heard in a city court or in a county level court.
+Criminal cases here move through specific courts and offices, and it helps to have a criminal lawyer who understands how those systems work.
+Depending on the charge and where the alleged offense occurred, your matter may be heard in a city court or in a county level court.
 Each court has its own schedule, filing requirements, and common approaches to certain types of cases.

 Because I have worked for many years in these courts and previously served as a prosecutor, I understand the typical path a case takes from the first appearance through later hearings.
 I know how discovery is usually exchanged, how motions are filed and argued, and how plea discussions often unfold with local prosecutors.
 While every case is unique, this familiarity helps me give you clearer expectations about timing, possible options, and what will likely happen at each stage so you are not walking into the courtroom blind.

 Meeting with a defense attorney often happens on a day you never expected to face.
-It may feel like everything is falling apart at once.
+It may feel like everything is happening at once and that one mistake could change the course of your life.
 Part of my job is to acknowledge how serious this feels today and at the same time help you see that this moment does not have to define the rest of your life.
-With a plan and steady guidance, many clients later look back and feel that what seemed impossible at first became a problem they were able to move past.

 Whether you were arrested last night, have an upcoming court date, or just learned that you are under investigation, you do not have to face this alone.
-Our conversation will be confidential, and my goal is to give you a clearer understanding of your options and how I can help.
-Reaching out is the first step toward putting this case in your rearview mirror.
+Reaching out is the first step toward putting this case in your rearview mirror and treating it as a difficult chapter rather than the end of your story.

 Frequently Asked Questions